The Future of Liberty

 David Keene (00:44:15):

-I think we know.
-Well, the last national politician, you would think from the discussions, now you've got the growth in gun ownership is because of fear of crime and dissolution of all that.
-But the last national politician to argue the original reason for the Second Amendment was not to protect hunting and all of this.
+Well, the last national politician, you would think from the discussions, now you've got the growth in gun ownership because of fear of crime and dissolution of all that.
+The last national politician to argue the original reason for the Second Amendment was not to protect hunting.
 It was in case the government went wrong.
-It was Hubert Humphrey.
-And he said, that's why we have the Second Amendment, because they might try to do that.
+It was Hubert Humphrey and he said, that’s why we have the Second Amendment, because they might try to do that.

 Mitch Daniels (00:44:46):